FelixWolf/fscompilescripts/dev_diffs/README.md

 **THESE SCRIPTS ARE DIRTY HACKS USED FOR SPEEDING UP BUILD TIME AND SHOULD NOT BE USED IN A PRODUCTION BUILD** **USE AT YOUR OWN RISK**

-Really these should just be made as parameters, not removing code or putting `or false` in places.
+These should just be made as parameters, not removing code or putting `or false` in places.

 # viewer_manifest.py.diff
 This disables three things: